nouser2013/lighthouse-v2-manager/README.md

 **usage:** `python3 .\lighthouse-v2-manager.py on aa:aa:aa:aa:aa:aa bb:bb:bb:bb:bb:bb ...`

 The lighthouses LED will power up.
 As soon as it's stabilized, the LED turns solid green.

+### toggle lighthouse states
+If you want to toggle the state of the basestation(s), specify "toggle" as the first argument then each MAC address consecutively as further arguments like so:
+**usage:** `python3 .\lighthouse-v2-manager.py toggle aa:aa:aa:aa:aa:aa bb:bb:bb:bb:bb:bb ...`

+The script connects to each basestation specified, then gets if they are active or in standby mode.
+Then based on the state it will send a command to swap it to the opposite state.
+So if it is on, it will be toggled to standby, and vice versa.
+The point of this argument is to reduce the ammount of scripts you would need to just one to turn the basestations on or off.

 ### Hard-coding your Lighthouses' MAC addresses
 Inside the script, you can edit the list `lh_macs` to contain the MAC addresses of your lighthouses as strings.
 Doing so allows a shorter command line interaction: